thautwarm/frontend-for-free/README.md

         Typed by an extended HM type inferencer, resolved to have declarations(`let` bindings).

 - RBNF.BackEnds
-    - Merlin: code generator targeting OCaml back end, internally making extending `Reimu` IRs to resolve a lot of information useful for generating OCaml codes.
+    - Merlin: code generator targeting OCaml back end, internally     extending `Reimu` IRs to resolve a lot of information useful for generating OCaml codes.

 - to be continue